schuyler-smith/phylosmith/README.md

 ### R

 phylosmith depends on the usage of the [phyloseq package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061217) released by [Dr. Paul McMurdie](https://github.com/joey711).
-The pacakge is maintained on BioConductor, and can be installed through R using the following commands:
+The package is maintained on BioConductor, and can be installed through R using the following commands:

 ```
 if(!requireNamespace("BiocManager", quietly = TRUE)){